Pre-Primary Room

 As summer progressed, we tapped into our inner scientists and engineers during STEM Week.
 The children participated in age-appropriate experiments and activities that encouraged problem-solving, building, and discovery.
 To end this unforgettable summer, we celebrated with a vibrant and joyful Hawaiian Luau!
 It was the perfect way to wrap up a season of learning, laughter, and growth.
 As we say goodbye to summer, we’re so proud of all the fun and learning our students experienced.
 We can’t wait to see what the new school year brings!

-Curriculum for September:
+Curriculum for November:

 Enrichment Programs: